-After living in Portland for over a year and exploring every corner of the downtown area, these are my top 15 suggested “must see and do” things for anyone visiting Portland:
+After living in Portland for over a year and exploring every corner of the downtown area, here are 15 fun things to see and do in Portland Oregon that I highly recommend for visitors:

 You could be really ambitious and visit all of these places in one day (believe me, I have), or you could take your time and spread them out over a weekend or a few days.

-A great way to start off your Portland tour is by riding the Aerial Tram and getting a good view of Portland from up above.
-The aerial tram starts off at downtown Portland and takes visitors up to the hospital on the Marquam Hill and back.
-I know… a hospital doesn’t sound like a typical tourist destination, but nothing in Portland is “normal”.
+A great way to start off your Portland tour is by riding the Portland Aerial Tram and getting a good view of Portland from up above.
+The aerial tram starts off in Portland’s South Waterfront and takes visitors up to the hospital on Marquam Hill and back.
+I know… a hospital doesn’t sound like a typical tourist destination, but nothing in Portland is “typical”.

 At Voodoo doughnuts, shoppers can purchase anything from crazy toppings like crushed Chico stick, strawberry dust, and Butterfinger to vegan doughnuts or a simple glazed doughnut.

 Note that Voodoo Doughnut Shop does not accept credit or debit cards and is a cash-only establishment.

 Google Map Location: Voodoo Doughnut – Old Town

 After having a few doughnuts you might start feeling a bit tired, so head down the street to the nearby Stumptown Coffee Roasters for a cup of fresh, delicious coffee.

 If you want to grab a bag to go, for around $20 you can bring a bag of Stumptown Coffee back home with you.